svencharleer/PoPI/README.md

 # PoPI_TestChamber
-Test setup for evaluation of the Position of Participant Indicator (PoPI).
+Test setup for evaluation of the Position of Participant Indicator (PoPI), a glyph design to support collaborative filtering around an interactive tabletop.

 Introduces participants with glyph designs.
 Then draws 2 screens per glyph design for evaluation purposes with a specific task.

+Can also be run from http://svencharleer.com/dev/popi/

 ## Requirements
 2 versions: